Car vs Truck Accidents

 • Insurance claims history

-The most common standard truck insurance policies include liability insurance and physical damage coverage.
+Are you a truck driver or truck owner?
+The most common standard truck insurance policies include liability insurance and physical damage coverage for you and your truck.

 While liability insurance covers the cost of both property damage and medical bills to a third party, physical damage coverage covers the cost of damage to a truck after an accident.